CharlieHudson31/TransferSheetToSlide/README.md

 # TransferSheetToSlide

-This program transfers Google Sheet data into a new Google Slide presentation.
+##This program transfers Google Sheet data into a new Google Slide presentation.

 Goal: The goal of this project is to easily output automated slideshows given user input from a spreadsheet.
 Workflow: [Manually Input Enter Spreadsheet Data] -> [Collect Spreadsheet Data from Sheets API] -> [Convert data into a textbox, and add to presentation with Slides API]

 Requirements:
-    1. Google Cloud Console Subscription https://console.cloud.google.com/
+    "1" Google Cloud Console Subscription
+    https://console.cloud.google.com/
         Note.
 A free trial is currently available with no auto renewal.
-    2. A Google Account associated with the Cloud Console Account.
+    "2" A Google Account associated with the Cloud Console Account.
     3. The pip package management tool

 Set-Up: